 Obtain Island Hunters on Amazon Prime Season 3 Episode 2 “An a-Fjord-able island.”
 The best shots of both our glacier water source and our island waterfall are in the first couple minutes until helicopter takes off.

-Play the following video that was made with a resort idea in mind, but the market for remote resorts now is not good:
+View the following video that was made with a resort idea in mind:

 Then view our Glacier site https://www.glacial.group/

 We’ve gotten pretty far along on developing a project.
+It’s been a labor of love for 24 years.
 Here’s a brief history to summarize assets we own:

-o Acreage located within a private island the size of Maui.
+• Acreage located within a national-park island the size of Maui.

 2002: Environmental Impact study completed

 2008: Lobbied government to pave nearby airstrip and lengthen it to 3,668 feet all of it usable with ocean at both ends.
 It is the closest possible place we could put an airstrip to our building site: 13 miles down the narrow fjord.

 2008: Signed agreement with a resort company for $60 million including a corporate jet and tram.
 They were under construction of five resorts around the world and they searched all of Patagonia (Argentina and Chile) for a year and selected our location.

 2008: Paid retainer and covered flight and all expenses (approx. $100,000 total) to fly one of the world’s top architects, Antoine Predock and his team to the island from New Mexico, USA.